-If you get a coin that is both low circulation and a printing issue then it can be worth a lot more.
+If you get a coin that is both low circulation and has a printing issue, then it can be worth a lot more.
 A good example is the 2015 Britannia £2 coin which has a circulation of 650,000, but also an error means a number have an “Inverted Effigy”, where the Queen’s head is upside down!

 You are less likely to find some of the older British coins in your change as they may have already been found.
 However, never say never.
 I always check my change for 2ps to look out for a 1983 2p New Pence which are worth around £500.

 There are around 30 billion coins estimated to be circulating around the UK.